shinyay/spring-rsocket-server-gs/README.md

 Flux is a “Publisher” of data.
 It describes streams of 0 to N elements and offers a great many operators for processing streaming data.

+### 4. Channel
+Channels are bi-directional pipes that allow streams of data to flow in both direction.
+With channels, a data stream from client-to-server can coexist alongside a data stream from server-to-client.

 ## Features

 - feature:1